Restricted Evaluator Case Study

 Evaluator framing

 That is where the case becomes valuable.
 It is not just a founder profile.
 It is a pattern that serious evaluators should study because it may represent an early signal of a broader shift in how rare high-value systems get created.
+The titles document the existence of the work.
+The path is the actual evaluable surface.

 Why this matters beyond the founder himself.